 Summary: The crucial question is not, "Why do bad things happen to God’s people?"
 The crucial question is "What is the purpose of my life?"
-(Powerpoint #313 available for free.)
+(Powerpoint #313 available)

 (The Powerpoints used with this sermon are available for free.
 Just e-mail me at firstname.lastname@example.org and ask for PP #313.)

-Most of us have experienced enough of the battles & burdens & heartaches of life to find ourselves at one time or another crying out, "Why, Lord?
-Why did this happen to me?
-For what am I being punished?"
+Most of us have experienced enough burdens & heartaches to find ourselves crying out, "Why, Lord?
+Why did this happen?"

 In such moments we may ask questions like, "Why, God?
 Why do bad things happen to me?
 Are you really there?
-Does it do any good to pray?
 Do you care about me?"
 These & other questions arise as we come face to face with tragedy in our lives.

-B. "Why do bad things happen to good people?"
-There are some who would give you a quick & simple answer to that question.
+B. "Why?"
+Well, there are some who would give you a quick & simple answer.

-Some respond to tragedy by shaking their fists toward heaven & saying, "God, if you allow such things to happen, then I reject you.
-I curse you, & I don't ever want to have anything to do with you again!"
+Some will even respond by shouting toward heaven & saying, "God, if you allow such things to happen, then I curse you, & I don't want to have anything to do with you!"